nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Saving changed Staff Objects into .txt file**

-7. `StaffList.delete()` then calls staffStorage.writeToFile() which starts the process of writing the changed details of Staff Objects, within the StaffList into a specified .txt file.
+7. `StaffList.delete()` then calls StaffStorage.writeToFile() which starts the process of writing the changed details of Staff Objects, within the StaffList into a specified .txt file.

-8. `staffStorage.writeToFile()` then calls `createFile()` which ensures that the specified .txt file exists.
+8. `StaffStorage.writeToFile()` then calls `createFile()` which ensures that the specified .txt file exists.
 9. Data is written and saved.
 10. Control is then returned to StaffInstance.